|#1||ExpressVPN with [49% Discount]|

 A lot of people recommend using a third-party DNS provider rather than a good VPN – but this isn’t a good idea, for a few reasons.

-First, a third-party DNS provider is only handling DNS requests, not providing you with any privacy.
-Your IP address remains exposed with everything you do online, even if your DNS requests are encrypted.
+First, a third-party DNS provider is only handling DNS requests, not providing you with any privacy or encrypting traffic.
+Your real IP address remains exposed with everything you do online, even if your DNS requests are encrypted.